jdeng/goheif/README.md

-# GoHeif - A go gettable decoder/converter for HEIC based on libde265
+# GoHeif - A go gettable decoder/converter for HEIC/AVIF based on libde265/dav1d

 ## Install
 - `heic2jpg` to convert HEIC files to JPG preserving exif